jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     /**
      * Check to see if the parent is published
      *
      * @param   int     $parent_id      the ID for this parent object
      * @param   string  $parent_entity  the type of entity for this parent type *
      * @return true if the parent is published
      */
-    function isParentPublished($id, $parent_entity='default')
+    public function isParentPublished($parent_id, $parent_entity = 'default')
     {
       ...
     }

-This function checks to see if the parent entity should be published.
-Your code will need to check the component tables for the parent entity to see if it is published.
+This function checks to see if the parent entity is published.
+Your code will need to check the component tables for the parent entity to see if it is published and return `true` if it is (and false if not)

 **You will need to implement this function.**